 Three dieback interpretation assessments have been undertaken within the site since receiving approval in 2014.
-The purpose of the assessments is to determine the risk of dieback across the site and to formulate an appropriate Hygiene Management Plan for the site.
-All assessments were undertaken by certified dieback consultants.
+The purpose of the assessments is to determine the risk of dieback across the site.
+The results of the dieback assessments also assisted with the formulation of a Hygiene Management Plan for the site.
+All assessments are undertaken by certified dieback consultants.
+A summary of the results is provided below:

-The first Dieback assessment was undertaken in January and February 2014 by Dieback Treatment Services in accordance with the guidelines established by the Department of Biodiversity, Conservation and Attractions "Volume 2 - Phytophthora cinnamomi and disease caused by it: Interpreter guidelines for detection, diagnosis and mapping" CALM, 2001.

-A second dieback interpretation assessment was undertaken in May 2017 in accordance with the recommendations from the 2014 assessment.

-A third dieback interpretation assessment was undertaken from the 18th June to the 31st July 2018 by Glevan Consulting.
+- The first Dieback assessment was undertaken in January and February 2014 by Dieback Treatment Services in accordance with the guidelines established by the Department of Biodiversity, Conservation and Attractions "Volume 2 - Phytophthora cinnamomi and disease caused by it: Interpreter guidelines for detection, diagnosis and mapping" CALM, 2001. - A second dieback interpretation assessment was undertaken in May 2017 in accordance with the recommendations from the 2014 assessment. - by Glevan Consulting.
+This assessment was undertaken from the 18th June to the 31st July 2018 by Glevan Consulting.
 This assessment covered a broader area of the property than the previous two assessments.
-The reason for this is was to gain a better understanding of the prevalence of dieback across the site so that a comprehensive Hygiene Management Plan could be prepared.
+The reason for this was to gain a better understanding of the prevalence of dieback across the site so that a comprehensive Hygiene Management Plan could be prepared.
 The assessment included dieback interpretation of all the tracks through the property (approximately 17 kilometres in length) and the edge of the pit area.

 A Dieback Hygiene Management Plan was prepared by Glevan Consulting for the site in September 2018.
 The Management Plan sets out the necessary hygiene requirements, including cleandown requirements, the location of 'Clean on Entry Points', timing of activities and vehicle movement and soil movement restrictions.